 2.2.6 The Council is committed to the delivery of its corporate aims and objectives through its strategic and policy documents.
-The development of a corporate relationship between such documents is central to their effective delivery, with the LDP being fundamental in conveying their land use aspirations.
-Developing on the LDP's position as a key strategic council document through corporate fit provides an opportunity to adopt a joined up or coordinated approach as part of its preparation.
+The development of a corporate relationship between such documents is central to delivery, with the LDP being fundamental in conveying their land use aspirations.
+Developing on the LDP's position as a key strategic council document provides an opportunity to adopt a joined up or co-ordinated approach as part of its preparation.
 This will further assist by providing greater clarity and ensuring that work undertaken is not unnecessarily repeated elsewhere.
-Such documents will form part of the evidence base for the LDP.
+The LDP also seeks to respond and reflect the Council's Covid-19 Recovery Plan.